spm/spm-docs/docs/manual/auditory/auditory.md

 data-reference="aud_sections">1.16</a> and
 <a href="#aud_render" data-reference-type="ref"
 data-reference="aud_render">1.17</a> the 'listening $>$ rest' activation
-has been superimposed on the spatially normalised, bias-corrected anatomical image `wmsM00223_002.nii` created earlier.
+has been superimposed on the spatially normalised, intensity nonuniformity corrected anatomical image `wmsM00223_002.nii` created earlier.

 <figure id="aud_slices">